keysbhag/SQL-Employee-Tracker/README.md

 ## Github Link
 Here is the link to the github repo: https://github.com/keysbhag/SQL-Employee-Tracker

+## Live Video Link

+Here is the link to the youtube video: https://www.youtube.com/watch?v=cVlG51TUxrE

 ## License
 MIT License, Here is the link for more details: https://opensource.org/licenses/MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]